jsteinbeck/Squiddle.js/README.md

 It can be used to build event-driven Javascript applications.

+## Installation ##

+To install on node, you can just use npm:

+    npm install squiddle

 ## Usage ##

 To create a new instance in the browser, do: